 \section{Abstract}

-Transformers replace recurrence with a memory that grows with sequence length and self-attention that enables ad-hoc look ups over past tokens.
+Transformers replace recurrence with a memory that grows with sequence length and self-attention that enables ad-hoc lookups over past tokens.
 Consequently, they lack an inherent incentive to compress history into compact latent states with consistent transition rules.
 This often leads to learning solutions that generalize poorly.
-We introduce \textbf{Next-Latent Prediction} (NextLat), which extends standard next-token training with \emph{self-supervised} predictions in the latent space.
-Specifically, NextLat trains a transformer to learn latent representations that are predictive of its next latent state given the next output token.
-Theoretically, we show that these latents provably converge to \emph{belief states}, compressed information of the history necessary to predict the future.
-This simple auxiliary objective also injects a recurrent inductive bias into transformers, while leaving their architecture, parallel training, and inference unchanged.
-NextLat effectively encourages the transformer to form compact internal world models with its own belief states and transition dynamics---a crucial property absent in standard next-token prediction transformers.
-Empirically, across benchmarks targeting core sequence modeling competencies---world modeling, reasoning, planning, and language modeling---NextLat demonstrates significant gains over standard next-token training in downstream accuracy, representation compression, and lookahead planning.
+We introduce \textbf{Next-Latent Prediction (NextLat)}, which extends standard next-token training with \emph{self-supervised} predictions in the latent space.
+Specifically, NextLat trains a transformer to learn latent representations that are predictive of the next latent state given the next token.
+Theoretically, we show that these latents provably converge towards \emph{belief states}, compressed information about the history necessary to predict the future.
+This simple auxiliary objective injects a recurrent inductive bias into transformers while leaving their architecture, parallel training efficiency, and inference unchanged.
+NextLat effectively encourages transformers to form compact internal world models with coherent belief states and transition dynamics---crucial properties not guaranteed by standard next-token prediction alone.
+Empirically, across benchmarks in world modeling, reasoning, planning, and language modeling, NextLat demonstrates significant gains over standard next-token prediction and other baselines in downstream accuracy, representation compression, and lookahead planning.
 Furthermore, NextLat enables \emph{variable-length self-speculative decoding}, accelerating inference by up to $3.3\times$ in language modeling.
 NextLat offers a simple yet effective paradigm for learning compact, predictive representations in transformers that generalize better.
 Our code is available at \url{https://github.com/JaydenTeoh/NextLat}.